ClickHouse/clickhouse-docs/docs/en/guides/sre/user-management/ssl-user-auth.md

 1. Copy the user certificate, user key and CA certificate to a remote node.

-2. Configure OpenSSL [client config](/docs/en/interfaces/cli.md#configuration_files) with certificate and paths.
+2. Configure OpenSSL in the ClickHouse [client config](/docs/en/interfaces/cli.md#configuration_files) with certificate and paths.

     ```xml
     <openSSL>